jravis-8520/h-sploit-paylod/README.md

 ## ABOUT

-H-SPLOIT-PAYLOD is a bash based script which is officially made for HACKING users of termux from this tool in just one click you can CREATE PAYLOD OF METASPLOIT.
+H-SPLOIT-PAYLOD is a officially made for HACKING users of termux from this tool in just one click you can CREATE PAYLOD OF METASPLOIT.
 This tool works on both rooted Android device and Non-rooted Android device.

 ## SCREENSHOT
 ![h-sploit-payload github](https://user-images.githubusercontent.com/67777622/148094409-be060442-343a-4345-a086-7804b7418601.png)